DevExpress-Examples/wpf-pivot-grid-connect-to-an-olap-datasource/Readme.md

    ```

-1. Create fields for all the measures and dimension in the bound OLAP cube, and moves these fields to the specified area, making them hidden.
+1. Create fields for all the measures and dimension in the bound OLAP cube, and move these fields to the specified area to make them hidden.
 To do it, use the [PivotGridControl.RetrieveFields](https://docs.devexpress.com/WPF/DevExpress.Xpf.PivotGrid.PivotGridControl.RetrieveFields.overloads) method overload with the _visible_ parameter and set the field's visibility to `false`.
 The `RetrieveFields` method generates [DataSourceColumnBinding](https://docs.devexpress.com/WPF/DevExpress.Xpf.PivotGrid.DataSourceColumnBinding?v=22.1) objects for each Pivot Grid field in OLAP, Server, and Optimized [modes](https://docs.devexpress.com/CoreLibraries/403802/devexpress-pivot-grid-core-library/pivot-grid-modes?v=22.1).

    ```cs
    public MainWindow() {